Davelec23/zero_day/README.md

-# Vagrant Optional Assignment
+# Vagrant optional Assignment
-* Astrikes are used for listing
+* Asteriks are used for listing item
-* Hash symobl are used for header
+* Hash are used for header
-* Number are used for listing numbers